 Lag Shields - for use in concrete, brick or block

-2. Clean holes of any debris.
+- Clean holes of any debris.

-3. Place the lag shield in the hole with the closed end of the lag shield inserted first.
+- Place the lag shield in the hole with the closed end of the lag shield inserted first.

 - Fixture is then placed over the lag shield, inserting a lag screw through the fixture and into the lag screw.
 Use a wrench to turn the lag screw clockwise until tight.